Kansas rallies to beat Indiana State 24-17 in Miles’ debut

 Still, the Missouri Valley school was in the game in the fourth quarter.
 Boyle threw a touchdown pass to Dante Jones to get the Sycamores within 16-10 with 10:52 left, and their score on defense gave them hope of their first win over an FBS school in 33 tries.

+“We had our chances.
+Our defense played great,” Indiana State coach Curt Mallory said.

-Instead, the Kansas defense that’s been so maligned over the years came up with a big stop, forcing Boyle into throwing a fourth-down incompletion with 1:35 left to essentially end the game.
+But it was the Kansas defense, so maligned over the years, that came up with a big stop.
+It forced Boyle into throwing a fourth-down incompletion with 1:35 left to essentially end the game.

 The Sycamores will no doubt rue a couple of missed chances.